phillmv/okayfail.com/source/2017/2017-09-12-rc-unpublished.html.markdown

 ---
 layout: post
-title: Actually, Rent Control Is Great
+subject: Actually, Rent Control Is Great
-draft: true
+hide: true
 ---

 <h3>## THIS IS A DRAFT, please do not share.</h3>